GoldstonianConcordanceBible/SYD/courses/SYD-MKT-101/outcomes.md

 # COURSE LEARNING OUTCOMES

-## CLO-1
+## CLO-1 — EQUITIES VS INDICES

-Explain what the S&P 500 represents and why it is not itself a corporate stock.
+Distinguish an individual equity from a market index.

+Maps to:

+PLO-1 — Financial Market Literacy

 ---

-## CLO-2
+# CLO-2 — S&P 500 LITERACY

-Distinguish the S&P 500 index from an instrument used to gain market exposure.
+Explain what the S&P 500 is intended to represent.

+Maps to:

+PLO-1 — Financial Market Literacy

 ---

-## CLO-3

-Explain the meaning of a long market thesis.
+# CLO-3 — INSTRUMENT IDENTIFICATION

+Distinguish the S&P 500 index from a financial instrument used to obtain exposure to it.

+Maps to:

+PLO-2 — Instrument Identification

 ---

-## CLO-4
+# CLO-4 — OBSERVATION

-Construct a thesis using observable evidence.
+Record objective market observations without presenting them as predictions.

+Maps to:

+PLO-3 — Market Analysis

 ---

-## CLO-5

-Define an explicit condition that would invalidate the thesis.
+# CLO-5 — THESIS CONSTRUCTION

+Construct a bounded market thesis supported by observable evidence.

+Maps to:

+PLO-3 — Market Analysis

 ---

-## CLO-6
+# CLO-6 — INVALIDATION

-Identify material market and instrument risks.
+Define an observable condition that would materially weaken or invalidate a thesis.

+Maps to:

+PLO-4 — Risk + Invalidation

 ---

-## CLO-7
+# CLO-7 — RISK

-Reconstruct a market case chronologically without hindsight editing.
+Identify material risks associated with a market thesis and its actual instrument.

+Maps to:

+PLO-4 — Risk + Invalidation

 ---

-## CLO-8
+# CLO-8 — CHRONOLOGY

-Perform an after-action review that separates decision process from outcome.
+Reconstruct a historical market case while preserving the distinction between pre-outcome evidence and hindsight.

+Maps to:

+PLO-10 — Evidence + Professional Judgment

 ---

-## CLO-9

-Distinguish stocks, indices, commodities, foreign exchange, and Pre-IPO market products.

----

-## CLO-10

-Apply the SYD thesis framework across multiple traditional-market categories.

----

-## CLO-11

-Explain why commodity catalysts may differ materially from equity catalysts.

----

-## CLO-12

-Identify the actual instrument behind a Pre-IPO or commodity market label.

-# PROGRAM OUTCOME MAPPING

-CLO-1 → PLO-1 Market Literacy

-CLO-2 → PLO-2 Instrument Identification

-CLO-3 → PLO-3 Thesis Construction

-CLO-4 → PLO-3 Thesis Construction

-CLO-5 → PLO-4 Risk and Invalidation

-CLO-6 → PLO-4 Risk and Invalidation

-CLO-7 → PLO-5 Evidence and Documentation

-CLO-8 → PLO-6 Reflective Analysis
+# CLO-9 — AFTER-ACTION REVIEW

+Evaluate process quality separately from financial outcome.

+Maps to:

+PLO-10 — Evidence + Professional Judgment